Bhfeirdi/CI_PP2_E_SPORTS_QUIZ/README.md

 Some of the features we wanted to hightlight here include:

-A score tracking system
+-A score tracking system

-Feedback on result
+-Feedback on result

-Tactile response for the player
+-Tactile response for the player

-### Existing Features

 - __A score tracking system__